 So, yeah.
 We enjoyed a day at Deception Pass State Park between Whidbey and Fidalgo Islands.
 The plan was to cross the awesome Deception Pass bridge and then hike around the jagged island in the middle of the passage for a while, but that got foiled when we realized how crazy the trails were.
 We turned it around and had a great day though and loved our time at the Deception Pass State Park beach.
 Oh, just read on…

 Deception Pass is the cut of water flowing between Whidbey and Fidalgo Islands in the Puget Sound.
+It’s a 45 minute drive from Bellingham and Whatcom County, or two hours from Seattle.
 It’s about 190 feet deep in one of the passages and super shallow on the other, which creates a crazy powerful swirly, whirlpool of tides going through.
 Watching the boats fight against the current is both entertaining and scary, like, you’re kind of on edge just hoping nothing bad happens to the boat going through the passage.

 The area is was named by Captain George Vancouver after he and his crew were disappointed at yet another route that wasn’t the Inside Passage and an easier way to navigate the world.
 Yeah, um, that didn’t play out so well, as they were totally deceived by the many islands of Puget Sound… hence Deception Pass.
 Oh, and you can see loads of islands and coves from Deception Pass, so you’ll for sure understand the frustration.

 Gosh it’s a cool bridge and a scary one at that.
 At 188 feet above the water and only two lanes, it’s creepy to drive across and even worse to walk on.
 Crossing the bridge with kids, you’ll want to hold hands tight.
 The cars crossing the bridge do go pretty slowly, but they also might be closer to the sidewalk than you might be used to.